A guide to installing resin pathways

 Where can resin bound be used?

-It is highly versatile and can be used for a wide range of surfaces.
-These include:
+It is highly versatile surfacing solution and can be used for n incredibly wide range of applications which include:

 - Parks and Gardens